-Module B stresses the importance of asepsis and sterile technique in today's health care environment, along with the proper use of personal protective equipment.
+Module B stresses the importance of asepsis and sterile technique in today's health care environment.
 Students learn about basic bacteriology and its relationship to infection and disease control.
 Students identify the purpose and expectations of the Occupational Health and Safety Administration (OSHA) and the Clinical Laboratory Improvement Amendments (CLIA) regarding disease transmission in the medical facility.
-Students study basic math concepts to prepare for medication dosage calculations.
-Students learn the principles and various methods of administering medication.
-Basic pharmacology and the uses, inventory, classification, and effects of therapeutic drugs are included.
-Students participate in the positioning and draping of patients for various examinations and prepare for assisting with minor office surgical procedures.
-Students gain knowledge of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
-Students check vital signs, obtain blood samples, and prepare and administer injections.
-Also introduced are strategies for setting and accomplishing personal goals, along with how to succeed in accomplishing these goals.
-Students describe how to handle numbers, symbols, and abbreviations in transcribed material and demonstrate increasing speed and accuracy on the computer keyboard and in medical transcription.
-Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+Students become familiar with the principles and various methods of administering medication.
+Basic pharmacology, therapeutic drugs, their uses, inventory, and classification and effects on the body are included.
+Students participate in positioning and draping of patients for various examinations and prepare for and assist with minor office surgical procedures.
+Students gain an understanding of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying their personal career objective, create a neat, accurate, well organized cover letter, resume, and job application.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Prerequisite: MAINTRO
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None

-MODULE C - Digestive System, Nutrition, Financial Management, and First Aid 6.0 Quarter Credits Module C introduces students to the health care environment, office emergencies, and first aid, with an emphasis on bandaging techniques for wounds and injuries.
-Students will discuss types of disasters and the medical assistant's role in emergency preparedness and assisting during and after a disaster.
-Students learn bookkeeping procedures, accounts receivable and payable, financial management, banking, and check-writing procedures essential to the successful operation of the medical office.
-Students study the administrative and clinical uses of the electronic health record.
-Students develop working knowledge of good health, nutrition, weight control, and strategies in promoting good health in patients.
-They acquire knowledge of basic anatomy and physiology, common diseases and disorders, and medical terminology of the digestive system.
-Students check vital signs, obtain blood samples, and prepare and administer injections.
-They are introduced to strategies for building active reading and comprehension skills, along with techniques for managing time.
-Students practice transcribing accurate medical record notes and correcting erroneous entries, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
-Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+Module C - Medical Insurance, Bookkeeping, and Health Sciences

+Module C introduces students to the health care environment and office emergencies and first aid, with an emphasis on bandaging techniques for wounds and injuries.
+Students study medical insurance, billing and coding, bookkeeping procedures, accounts payable and receivable, financial management, banking, and check writing procedures that are essential to the successful operation of the medical office.
+Students develop an understanding of good health nutrition and weight control and strategies in promoting good health in patients.
+Students gain an understanding of basic anatomy and physiology of the digestive system, common diseases and disorders, and medical terminology related to this system.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by developing career networking techniques that will assist them in being successful in the medical field.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Prerequisite: MAINTRO
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None